 - 1. Students are expected to submit academic papers according to the standards of the American Psychological Association (2001).
 Please review the Nursing Program APA Guidelines distributed in Level 1 for expectations in this course (They are attached to the webCT course on the course content page.).
 All students are expected to maintain appropriate standards of academic conduct.
 Therefore, make sure all writing scrupulously acknowledges the author of ideas.
 This includes single words or short phrases used by authors to describe their views. - 2.
 You must submit papers using the webCT Course Assignment tool.
 Please send assignments as word documents.
 Please make sure you submit assignments in the appropriate heading: Paper for Assignment # 1 or Paper for Assignment #2.
 If this is the first time you have used this tool in webCT, make sure you know how to use it before you try to send your paper.
 You must have the correct form of JAVA to be able to access your computer.
 If you have trouble, please contact on-line help at BCIT - 3.
-Assignments will be graded by hand because they take much less time to mark than computer marking.
-Graded assignments will be put in your instructor's assignment box in SE12-418 for you to pick up.
-If you would like the graded assignments returned via Canada Post, please include a completed return address label when you submit the assignment.
-(This can be found on the webCT course content page). - Turn around time for the marking of assignments will be 1-3 weeks depending upon instructor workload and 4. the number of extensions given.
+Assignments will be graded by hand because they take less time to mark than computer marking.
+Graded assignments will be returned via Canada Post, please ensure your address is current and include a completed return address label when you submit the assignment.
+(This can be found on the webCT course content page).
+Graded assignments can also be put in your instructor's assignment box in SE12-418 for you to pick up if you prefer. - 4.
+Turn around time for the marking of assignments will be 1-3 weeks depending upon instructor workload and the number of extensions given.
 All assignments will be kept by the instructor until all students have submitted the assignment.